 THE SPENCER-MELLISH (CTR)

-Open to one competitor from each school who has just competed in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Pairs, Cadet Fours or the Reserve in 1926 by Lt Col H Mellish CB VD, and a Tankard.
+Open to one competitor from each CCF who has just competed in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Pairs, Cadet Fours or the Reserve.

 Dress See Para 202.

 Distance 500 yards.

 Time Limit 15 minutes.